How This Course Works

 Important distinction: your warm network is the right place to sell your first paid pilot, and the wrong place to validate the problem.
 Friends and other founders will tell you your idea is great because they’re being polite.
 Only cold strangers who describe the problem in their own words and pay money produce a real signal.

-Going further: After your first paid pilot, the course has continuation chapters for churn triage, pivot-or-persevere decisions, hiring, management (Friday Demo Rule, Weekly Dev Report), and AI-era topics (token bill auditing, slopsquatting, agency AI questions).
+Going further: After your first paid pilot, the course has continuation chapters for churn triage, pivot-or-persevere decisions, hiring, agency oversight and management (Friday Demo Rule, Weekly Dev Report), and AI-era topics (token bill auditing, slopsquatting, agency AI questions).
+Once you’ve passed the Module 5 gate, they live with their read-this-when triggers in the First-Paying-Customer Operating Kit.

-These are the tools the course references - AI research tools, no-code builders, and infrastructure.
+Four tools carry the whole linear path - the landing page, the checkout, the app builder, and the backend.
 Most have free tiers sufficient for the validation stage.
 Tool pricing and free-tier limits change often; the Cost column tells you which tier to look for, and the tool’s own pricing page is the source of truth on the day you sign up.

 | Tool | What It Does | When to Use | Cost |